Fellows

 Briane Cornish

 2021–2024 Fellow: finEQUITYBriane is co-founder and head of operations at finEQUITY, an organization that uses technology to create solutions to common financial barriers experienced by Americans returning home from prison.
-These programs include access to no-cost credit, education and capital services.

 Learn More